actions/labeler/README.md

 Create a `.github/labeler.yml` file with a list of labels and [minimatch](https://github.com/isaacs/minimatch) globs to match to apply the label.

-The key is the name of the label in your repository that you want to add (eg: "merge conflict", "needs-updating") and the value is the path (glob) of the changed files (eg: `src/**`, `tests/*.spec.js`) or a match object.
+The key is the name of the label in your repository that you want to add (e.g. "merge conflict", "needs-updating") and the value is the path (glob) of the changed files (e.g. `src/**`, `tests/*.spec.js`) or a match object.

 #### Match Object